DanielGrin31/DigitalTraining/Cloud.md

 #### GCP FAAS(Cloud Functions + Cloud Run)

 ##### Cloud Functions
-it is a Serverless Execution Enviornment for build and connecting cloud services,you use simple single-purpose functions that are attached to events which are produced from your infrastructure and services in google cloud.
+it is a Serverless Execution Enviornment for building and connecting cloud services,you use simple single-purpose functions that are attached to events which are produced from your infrastructure and services in google cloud.
 A function is trigged when an event being watched is fired.
-Your code then executes in a fully managed enviornment.
+Your code then executes in a fully managed enviornment and can scale automatically.
+The difference between App engine and Cloud Functions is that you dont need to worry about the structure of the application,GCP takes care of calling the functions once the triggers are specified

 ##### Cloud Run
 it is a Fully managed compute platform for deploying and scaling containerized applications quickly and securly.